LadFlaver/lavidacraft-java/ReadMe.txt

-Pack made by Lad_Flaver Copyright 2024 All Rights Reserved
+Pack made by Lad_Flaver Copyright 2024.
+All Rights Reserved.

 Website: ladflaver.github.io/lavidacraft

 Please do not redistribute this resource pack!

-To use:
-Launch Minecraft,
-Navigate to the "Options" Menu,
-Select "Resource Packs",
-Click "Open Pack Folder",
-Move texture pack into the folder (zip or folder, shouldn't matter), In Minecraft hit the button to use the pack,
-Click "Done",
-After loading, the pack should work.
+This pack is not intended to be a retexture of the game, but add improvements and tweaks to various parts of the game.

 OptiFine Features:
 If you would like to disable the custom loading screen delete or rename the color.properties file.